If you ask them “what is hunger?”, they probably won’t know.

 Somebody needs to establish a universal-wide 911.
 We need help.
 This is the reality we face.

 Question.
-Do the entitled youth know?
+Does the entitled youth know?

 Do they have the slightest idea?